-By the age of 23 he was writing for the New York Press and later found employment with other New York papers such as the Post, the Morning Sun, and the Telegram.
-He was a longtime correspondent for The Sporting News, was a member of the Baseball Writers' Association of America (BBWAA) for 68 years, and served as president of the BBWAA for three consecutive years (1921-23).
+By the age of 23 he was writing for the New York Press and later found employment with other New York papers such as the Post, the Morning Sun and the Telegram.
+He was a longtime correspondent for the Sporting News, was a member of the Baseball Writers' Association of America (BBWAA) for 68 years and served as president of the BBWAA for three consecutive years (1921-23).

-Over his long and distinguished career, Fred Lieb covered over 8,000 major league baseball games.
+Over his long and distinguished career, Fred Lieb covered more than 8,000 major league baseball games.
 He covered every World Series from 1911 through 1958 as well as 30 All-Star Games.
-He wrote numerous books on baseball, including the classic Baseball as I Have Known It".
+He wrote numerous books on baseball, including the classic "Baseball as I Have Known It".

-1972 J.G.
-Taylor Spink Award Winner Fred Lieb - BL-748-71c (National Baseball Hall of Fame Library)
+1972 BBWAA Career Excellence Award Winner Fred Lieb.
+(National Baseball Hall of Fame and Museum)